nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_dos.md

 For the three key actors in this process there are the following key requirments:

-* The appointment consumer (111 system in the example above)
+* The appointment consumer (111 system in the example above):
   * MUST be able to retreive the HealthcareServiceID from the DoS endpoint details
-  * MUST ensure that the booking functionality invoked is compliant with the national standards if a booking endpoint (HealthcareServiceID) is returned by the DoS GetServiceDetailsByID API call
+  * MUST ensure that the booking functionality invoked is compliant with the national standards when a booking endpoint (HealthcareServiceID) is returned by the DoS GetServiceDetailsByID API call
   * MUST ensure that if no booking endpoint is returned by the GetServiceDetailsByID API call that any proprietary booking mechanisms are then tried and still work
-* The DoS
+* The DoS:
   * MUST be able to store the HealthcareServiceID
   * MUST return a booking endpoint (HealthcareServiceID) in response to a GetServiceDetailsByID API call
-* The appointment provider (GP Federation system in the example above)
+* The appointment provider (GP Federation system in the example above):
   * MUST allow association of a booking diary with a HealthcareServiceID
   * MUST ensure that two different diaries cannot be associated with the same HealthcareServiceID UNLESS there is a clear use case for slots from multiple schedules to be returned in one schedule bundle and therefore be considered by a booking consumer as one diary.